murgurgulor/the-murgurgu-lore/src/site/notes/Metaverse/How to Play the Game.md

 - *Create items (Bold)*: Create temporary weapons, tools, vehicles or other objects your Avatar can use.

-- *Bypass Firewall (Forceful)*: Bypass a firewall and load your Avatar into a locked, known location.
+- *Bypass Firewall (Forceful)*: Ram through a firewall and load your Avatar into a known but locked, known location.

 You don't have to roll for a Hack.
 If you pay the cost, you get the effect.
 The GM has the final say in to what extent a Hack is possible.